Effective Date: 20 May 2021

 10.1 You can get in touch with us at any time using the ‘contact us’ link on our Site to:

-a. request access to, or a copy of, the personal data we hold about you either to review for yourself or to provide to another data controller;
+request access to, or a copy of, the personal data we hold about you either to review for yourself or to provide to another data controller;

-b. request the deletion or correction of personal data we hold about you;
+request the deletion or correction of personal data we hold about you;

-c. object to our use of your personal data and/or request that we restrict or stop our use of that data; and/or
+object to our use of your personal data and/or request that we restrict or stop our use of that data; and/or

-d. withdraw your consent to processing of your personal data, where we process data on the basis of consent provided that you are able to prove who you are with two documents of verifiable identification.
+PROVIDED THAT you are able to prove who you are with two documents of verifiable identification.
 This is to ensure that personal data is not disclosed to any person who has no right to receive it.
 We may also contact you to ask you for further information in relation to your request to speed up our response.

 10.2 If you wish, you can permanently delete your account with us by the means explained above.